- A Theology of Strategy Development

 What are you seeing that God is up to that affects CCCC?
 What shifts or trends do you see in Christian ministry that might affect our strategy?

-Again, you can read about how we developed our vision statement.
+You can read about how CCCC developed its vision statement.

 Written in stone?